chicio/chicio.github.io/_drafts/2019-06-15-google-play-store-publish-pwa.md

 {% include blog-lazy-image.html description="pwa app twa declaration" src="/assets/images/posts/pwa-app-04-twa-activity-declaration.png" %}

-Now I need to establish the link between our PWA website and our PWA app.
-This is a two way operation because I need to:
+Now I had to establish the link between our PWA website and our PWA app.
+This is a two way operation because I had to:

 * establish an association from app to the website
 * establish an association from the website to the app

-This associations will remove automatically the url address bar from the TWA activity.
-In this way the Android app will full screen as a standard one (and as a PWA in standalone mode :smirk:).
+This associations removes automatically the url address bar from the TWA activity.
+In this way the Android app will be full screen as a standard one (and as a PWA in standalone mode :smirk:).
 Let's start from the first association, from the app to the web site.
 To do this I created a new string resource inside the `strings.xml` file.
 This new string resouce contains the Digital AssetLink statement that you can see below.

 ```xml